 In accordance with EITF 98-5, "Accounting for Convertible Securities with Beneficial Conversion Features or Contingently Adjustable Conversion Ratios", the Company recognized the value of the embedded beneficial conversion feature of \$205,579 as additional paid-in capital as the secured convertible notes were issued with an intrinsic value conversion feature.
-The \$205,579 fair value was recorded as a deferred finance charge, of which \$4,506 was amortized to interest and finance charges as of March 31, 2006.

-Accordingly, the Company recorded \$205,579 of beneficial conversion deferred interest expense, being the difference between the stated value and carrying value at the date of issuance.
-During the period \$4,506 of this amount was expensed to operations.
+Accordingly, the Company recorded \$205,579 of interest expense, being the difference between the stated value and carrying value at the date of issuance.
 In addition, in accordance with EITF 00-27, "Application of Issue No. 98-5 to Certain Convertible Instruments", the Company has allocated the proceeds of issuance between the convertible debt and the detachable warrants based on their relative fair values.
-Accordingly, the Company recognized the fair value of the warrants of \$288,921 as additional paid-in capital.
+Accordingly, the Company recognized the fair value of the warrants of \$288,921 as a component of stockholders' deficit.
 The Company will record further interest expense over the term of the secured convertible notes of \$2,921 resulting from the difference between the stated value and carrying value at the date of issuance.
 The carrying value of the convertible notes will be accreted to the face value of \$494,500 at maturity or the date of conversion.
 During the three months ended March 31, 2006, accrued interest of \$877 has been included in accrued liabilities, and interest expense of \$6,333 has been accreted increasing the carrying value of the convertible debentures to \$212,789.